 First brought to the US in the 1930s, Hamsters have since been domesticated to become one of the world’s most popular small pets.
 However, Hamsters are still found in large numbers in the wild, although sadly some of these are in decline.
 So, Where do hamsters live?

 Yes, there are lots of Hamsters in the wild.
 So, where do Hamsters live?

 Most can be found in similar climates, preferring the hot dry environment provided by the Steppe parts of the world.
-In geographical terms, the Steppe climate (pronounced Step) is a semi-arid low lying grassland.
-Not dry enough to be classed as a desert, but not wet enough to support trees.
+In geographical terms, the Steppe climate (pronounced Step) is a semi-arid low-lying grassland.
+Not dry enough to be classed as a dessert, but not wet enough to support trees.

 Where do Hamsters live in the Wild?

 Widely believed to be the origin of the first hamster to be captured in the wild and domesticated, thus given the name the Syrian Hamster.
 However, they are also found in Greece, Romania, and northern China.